-The books here are listed alphabetically by authors' surnames and 'paged' with 10 per group.
+The books here are listed alphabetically by authors' surnames.

 While the threat of climate change is dire, David Attenborough also encourages us to marvel at the natural world.
 His message leaves the reader feeling determined, energised and empowered.